AaronCoburn/react-folder/README.md

 ### My Experiemtnal React project

 This is a repo where put an initail React experiement because I want to learn React.
+Since currently learning react I am using this is repo to practice.

 <!-- ithub.io/create-react-app/docs/analyzing-the-bundle-size)